Seven Steps to Overcoming Regret?

 Because, sometimes, they won’t.

-I’m afraid that some times
+I’m afraid that some

 You’ll play lonely games too.